 Sligo City Hall, Sligo

-Sligo Ireland Sligo Ireland Remmers restoration mortar facade restoration
+Remmers restoration mortar

 Built in the 1860’s as the administrative centre for the Borough Council, Sligo City Hall stands in Quay Street on what was originally the site of the O’Conor-Sligo medieval castle, later converted to an Elizabethan fort.
 The Town Hall was designed by Wm.
 Hague and built in the French Renaissance style with a double-faced façade and comprising a basement, ground floor and upper floor.